-The polyvagal theory describes the capacity and the ways that the central nervous system influences the autonomic nervous system and its adaptive reactivity to the environment.
-Regulating the heart through the vagal pathways would enable social interactions to regulate a new visceral state.
-This theory is dependent on accumulated knowledge describing the phylogenetic transitions in the autonomic nervous system.
+Polyvagal theory describes the capacity of the central nervous system to influence the autonomic nervous system and its adaptive reactivity to the environment, and the ways this manifests.
+Regulating the heart through the vagal pathways would enable the regulation of a new visceral state in response to social interactions.
+This theory is dependent on accumulated knowledge that describes phylogenetic transitions in the autonomic nervous system.

 Neurolinguistic Programming (NLP)

-Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created by Richard Bandler and John Grinder in California, United States, in the 1970s.
+Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy created in the 1970s by Richard Bandler and John Grinder in California, USA.
 Bandler and Grinder suggest that there is a connection between neurological processes (Neuro), language (Linguistic) and behavioral patterns learned through the socialization process (Programming).
-Once these are recognized and understood, one can make a change on these programming to achieve specific goals in life.
+When the interrelationship of these patterns and processes is recognized and understood, one can change this programming to achieve specific goals in life.

 Genco Method Polyvagal Theory and NLP Applications to Coaching©

-When the nervous system is in self-protection mode, generation feeling of safety, and ability to connect with others are limited as well as the body’s physical response to healing mental and physical wounds since the body functions in the alert mode.
+When the nervous system is in a self-protective mode, generation feeling of safety, the ability to connect with others is limited; because the body is functioning in high alert mode, the body’s physical response and its ability to heal mental and physical wounds are also limited.

-Genco Method Polyvagal Theory and NLP Applications to Coaching© supports client’s ability to find their way back to desired (resting) state by leveraging the insights both from the Polyvagal Theory as well as NLP to the coaching inquiries.
+Genco Method Polyvagal Theory and NLP Applications to Coaching©supports the client’s ability to find their way back to a desired (resting) state by leveraging insights from both Polyvagal Theory and NLP coaching inquiries.

 Who Would Benefit From This Course?

 Certified coaches of all kinds would benefit from this course.
-The course intended to offer deepening coaches’ listening and inquiry in various situations, specifically where the client is challenged with reactive response.
-The course will offer enhanced tools for the coaches including leadership, life and health scenarios and build further emotional intelligence as well as body-centric inquiries.
+The course is intended to deepen the coach’s listening and inquiry skills in various situations; specifically when a client is challenged with a reactive response.
+The course will offer enhanced tools for coaches, including leadership, life, and health scenarios, that will build further emotional intelligence and body-centric inquiries.

 Download the Course Descriptions Here: